Skip to content

 '''

-Configure the list of hosts that need to be detected (optional, if not configured, all hosts in the current workspace will be detected by default)
+Configure the list of hosts to be detected (optional; if not configured, it defaults to detecting all HOSTS under the current workspace).

-Multiple hosts to be detected can be specified (joined by line breaks).
-If not configured, all hosts in the current workspace will be detected by default.
+Multiple hosts to be detected can be specified (separated by line breaks), defaulting to detecting all HOSTS under the current workspace if not configured.

 host1